na-na-hi/renget/archive/wgrentry.md

 (Story Title) (Link to post in previous thread)
 Tags: (just copy-paste what the author put in their original post)

+## Winter War Anchor Post

+CONTEST STORY ANCHOR
+For any stories you want to enter into the contest, reply to this post!

 ## Special Section: Why OP Is a Faggot

 1. tl;dr